 Thomas D. Fox

-Tom Fox '71 moved into the recently demolished Class of '17 Hall in 1967.
-During the next four years at Cornell he fell in love with hockey, genetics, and Ithaca, among other things.
-After graduate studies at Harvard he moved to the University of Basel in Switzerland for several years of postdoctoral work, and then a faculty position.
+Tom Fox '71 moved into an old West Campus freshman dorm (thankfully now removed from the landscape) in 1967, and lived in Baker Tower the following year.
+During four years at Cornell he learned to love hockey, genetics, and Ithaca, among other things.
+After graduate studies at Harvard he moved to the University of Basel in Switzerland for postdoctoral work, and then a faculty position.
 He left Basel to return to Cornell in 1981.

 Since then he has enjoyed teaching Genetics and, until recently, leading a research group seeking to understand how the genes within mitochondria, fascinating intracellular organelles descended from bacteria, are expressed and how their protein products are assembled into respiratory complexes.